LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. type:: set

-   A set contains within it only unique elements.
+   A set contains only unique elements.
 Each element is itself a key.
 Sets support quickly determining if an object is contained within it.
-   Elements within a set must be able to onCompare themselves just as described for map keys.
+Elements within a set must be able to ``onCompare`` themselves just as described for :type:`map` keys.

 Creating Set Objects